bapspatil/Elon/README.md

 I've used Espresso for UI testing in this app.
 Espresso makes it easy to write reliable user interface tests.

-## Things to work on in the future
+## Things To Work On In The Future

 * LiveData and Data Binding could be used for cleaner View-related code.
 * RecyclerViewMatcher tests in `androidTest` only matches and asserts the first item in the RecyclerView for now.
 It could be extended to match all items by scrolling down to each item and making assertions.